01-edu/public/subjects/borrow_box/README.md

     // output : ("Same score! tied", 2)

     game.update_score(String::from("Joao"));
-    // this one will not count because it already 5 games played, the nbr_of_games game.update_score(String::from("Susana"));
+    // this one will not count because it already 5 games played, the nb_games game.update_score(String::from("Susana"));

     println!("{:?}", game.read_winner());